adompeldorius/selfdestruct-analysis/README.md

 # Impact analysis of neutering the `SELFDESTRUCT` opcode in Ethereum

+# THIS IS A WORK IN PROGRESS

+This report is a work in progress and numbers could change before the final version.
+When finished, I will also release code needed to reproduce the results.

 ## Chain data retrieval

 In order to retrive chain data, I am running a local Geth node.
 Since I don't have the luxury of running an archive node, I have also retrieved data from the public `crypto_ethereum` Google BigQuery dataset, and Infura.
 In addition, I have fetched solidity code from etherscan.io.